secondbitcoin/secondbitcoin/README.md

 What is Secondbitcoin?
 ----------------------

-Secondbitcoin is a blockchain project forked from Bitcoin's genesis block.
+Secondbitcoin is a blockchain project forked from Bitcoin's genesis block, designed to offer a unique exploration of blockchain technology.

 How to Use It?
 --------------

 To get started with Secondbitcoin, follow these steps:

+### Clone the Repository
-Clone the Repository: Check out the v0.12.1-second branch from the GitHub repository.
+Check out either the v0.12.1-second or v0.29.0-second branch from the GitHub repository:

 $ git clone https://github.com/secondbitcoin/secondbitcoin.git